plotly/academy/_react/2-first-app.md

 ## Fetching data

 Let's get into fetching data.
 Instead of console logging a text, we need to get some weather information.
-We'll be using the [OpenWeatherMap API](openweathermap.org/api) for this task, which is a free service that provides access to data for basically all locations all around the world.
-You'll need to get an API key from it, so head over to [openweathermap.org/api](http://openweathermap.org/api) and register for a free account.
+We'll be using the<a target="_blank" href="openweathermap.org/api">OpenWeatherMap API</a> for this task, which is a free service that provides access to data for basically all locations all around the world.
+You'll need to get an API key from it, so head over to<a target="_blank" href="http://openweathermap.org/api">openweathermap.org/api</a> and register for a free account.

 As soon as you've done that go to your account page, copy the `API key` and keep it somewhere safe.